Master of Science in Artificial Intelligence Systems

 Fundamentals of Visual Data Analytics

-Data visualization is an essential storytelling tool for exploratory and explanatory analysis.
-This course navigates real-world business problems across different industries, focusing on iteratively deriving solutions through static and interactive dashboards.
-Students will gain hands-on experience with the latest cloud BI software, ingesting data and structuring relations between disparate sources.
-Working in agile-like weekly sprints, students will learn to identify patterns and anomalies, conduct prescriptive analyses, and effectively communicate insights to influence decision making of technical and non-technical stakeholders.
+- Data visualization is an essential storytelling tool for exploratory and explanatory analysis.
+This course navigates real-world business problems ac industries, focusing on iteratively deriving solutions through static a dashboards.
+Students will gain hands-on experience with the latest cloud BI software, and structuring relations between disparate sources.
+Working in agile-like w students will learn to identify patterns and anomalies, conduct prescriptive analyses, a communicate insights to influence decision making of technical and non-technical stakeholders.

 MDAN 642